 The Edgewood Inn

 This bed and breakfast lodge is an elegant place for a wedding.
 It’s minutes from Colorado Springs and 4.6 miles from downtown Woodland Park, which has 5 rooms, while the honeymoon suite has a private balcony with mountain/forest views of Pikes Peak.
-Dakota and Danni got married in January 2020, and they were able to do so outside on the deck while their guest were inside in the warm.
-As the guests are at the cocktail hour, us photographers have free rain of the endless options for pictures. (the upstairs deck, the spiral staircase, the outside grounds with the mountains as the backdrop.
+Dakota and Danni got married in January 2020, and they were able to do so outside on the deck while their guest was inside in the warm.
+As the guests are at the cocktail hour, us photographers have free rain of the endless options for pictures. (the upstairs deck, the spiral staircase, and the outside grounds with the mountains as the backdrop.
 This is anyone’s fairy tale come true, especially with everything you need on-site.
 All special moments and memories will be made for the weekend with your family and friends.

 The Margarita at Pine Creek

 This is a fine dining restaurant established in 1974 in Woodman Valley.
 Brandon and Angela had their first date there, so they got married on the veranda, nestled between the trees and the wildlife.
 All the pictures were done just outside between the pine trees with the mountains as their backdrop.